GOP conservatives shutter House to protest McCarthy-Biden debt deal, setting up next budget brawl

 House action came to a sudden halt midday Tuesday when the band of conservatives refused to support a routine procedural vote to set the rules schedule for the day’s debate.
 It was the first time in some 20 years a routine rules vote was defeated.

-Associated Press writers Kevin Freking, Stephen Groves, Mary Clare Jalonick and Farnoush Amiri contributed.
+Associated Press writers Kevin Freking, Stephen Groves, Mary Clare Jalonick and Farnoush Amiri contributed to this report.